Opinion

 Your unfair advantage

-In the first dispatch from her new column on the New York art scene, writer Gabriella Angeleti tries to pin down Zohran Mamdani's wife on the dancefloor
+In the first dispatch from a new column on the New York art scene, the politics of socialism, Gaza and art-world patronage collide on the dancefloor, at the Whitney’s champagne-soaked fundraiser.

 Fifty years after the dictator’s death, Spain’s artists and museums are confronting a legacy that refuses to stay in the past